courselab/sys-our-syssoft-project/CONTRIBUTING.md

  where `purpose` (in lowercase) is one of the types described above.

  It's usually preferrable that the PR/MR be linked to an existing issue.
- Sometimes, however, we admit that ad hoc changes may be justifiable.
- In this case, if the PR/MR is not linked to an issue, use the simplified
+ Sometimes, however, we admit that ad hoc changes may be pragmatically justifiable.
+In this case, if the PR/MR is not linked to an issue, the simplified form

   `<purpose>/<short-descriptive-mnemonic>`

- is acceptable.
-The simplified form is more apropriate for the 'duty' and 'minor' type changes.
+ is acceptable (this is most appropriate for 'duty' and 'minor' change types).

+ Types 'duty' and 'minor' are reserved for project maintainers (with repository write permission), and are elegible, at the discretion of the maintainer, to bypass the regular PR/MR protocol and be merged directly in to the development branch --- other types can also be directly merged under exceptional circumnstances.

  COMMIT MESSAGES